Zac Robinson: College career

-Senior Bowl

 Robinson was one of six senior quarterbacks invited to the 2010 Senior Bowl in Mobile, Alabama.
 Of the six, only Robinson threw for more than 100 yards (176); Robinson was also responsible for the only South team touchdown.
 In addition, his showing at the 2010 College Football All-Star Challenge was described by ESPN analysts as the "Performance of the Day" out of the twelve participating players.